mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ## How Pigment CSS works

-Pigment CSS is a zero-runtime CSS-in-JS library: This means it doesn't have access to the end user's browser runtime, which would be necessary to generate and insert authored CSS at run time.
+Pigment CSS is a zero-runtime CSS-in-JS library: This means it doesn't have access to the end user's browser runtime, which would be necessary to generate and insert authored CSS at run-time.
-Instead, it does all its processing at build time to pre-generate the CSS which then becomes part of the output bundle.
+Instead, it does all its processing at build-time to pre-generate the CSS which then becomes part of the output bundle.

 Pigment CSS is built on top of the [WyW-in-JS](https://wyw-in-js.dev/) library that also powers [Linaria](https://linaria.dev/).
 It features a [processor](https://wyw-in-js.dev/how-to/custom-tagged-template#creating-a-processor) which makes it possible to create custom logic that's triggered by the presence of different imports from the library.